The Common Lisp Cookbook – Error and exception handling

 A difference is that we can’t use slot-value on slots.

-Signaling (throwing) conditions: error, warn, signal
+Signaling conditions: error, cerror, warn, signal

 We can use error in two ways:

-With our own condition we can do:
+With our own condition type from above, we can do:

 (error 'my-division-by-zero :dividend 3)